Threatened with impeachment, Mayorkas defends record at border

 From the left, the attacks have centered on the administration’s embrace of deterrence as an effective tool to decrease migration to the United States.

-“As we all know all too well, the issue of immigration is an issue that is highly politicized and it is very important that the American public understand the facts, the extraordinary dedication of the Department of Homeland Security’s personnel, all this administration has done, and it’s very important that they understand that the challenge that we are experiencing is a challenge that is a function of a number of factors,” said Mayorkas.
+“As we all know all too well, the issue of immigration is an issue that is highly politicized.
+And it is very important that the American public understand the facts, the extraordinary dedication of the Department of Homeland Security’s personnel, all this administration has done,” Mayorkas said.
+“And it’s very important that they understand that the challenge that we are experiencing is a challenge that is a function of a number of factors.”

 “But within the constraints of a broken immigration system, at a time when the world and this hemisphere in particular is experiencing an unprecedented level of displaced people, we are creating creative solutions to a significant problem that is not unique to us,” he said.